Accio/2020-05-InstallAndRunLanguageTools/README.md

 * Using nothing than `-l en` (without the country code GB) reported 8 issues
 * Using `-l en-GB` reported 10 issues.
-* Using `--languagemodel` alone did not increase the number of issues reported - is it automatically activated?
+* Using `--languagemodel` alone did not increase the number of issues reported.
+Is it automatically activated?
 * Using `--word2vecmodel` increased the number of issues to 14.
 However, the additional reported issues are mostly redundant.

 On a regular laptop (HP 9470m, i5-3427U, 8G memory), it took about 6.5s to examine the ext, or about 1.2 second to examine one sentence.